-To represent the Wisdom and Identity Lab's unique research focus, I drafted a distinctive illustration to reflect the lab's distinctive research topic.
-The logo also contains a hiddne monogram of the lab's initials, 'W' and 'I'.
+To represent the Wisdom and Identity Lab's unique research focus, I drafted two logos: one with simpler shapes for a modern look, and the other with a distinctive illustration to reflect the lab's distinctive research topic.
+Both logos contain a hiddne monogram of the lab's initials, 'W' and 'I'.

 The Face of Wisdom and Identity